monsieurbulb/Grants-Program/applications/root.md

 **Is there another way?**

-When we begin with a basic idea that no proposal put forward is final, or correct, or cannot be improved, then we begin to design different systems, optimising for advancing coherence between proposers and also voters. who we should aim to move towards contributors and even co-creators of proposals.
+When we begin with a basic idea that no proposal put forward is final, or correct, or cannot be improved, alongside the insight that everyone will understand the strengths and weaknesses of every idea differently, then we begin to design different systems, optimising for advancing coherence between proposers and also voters who we should aim to move towards contributors and even co-creators of proposals.

 By beginning with an outcome we are designing towards, we begin to see the problems differently and this has two primary effects on the way we imagine and design these systems: